 And hence Light is in Fits of eafy Reflexion and eafy Transmission, before its Incidence on transparent Bodies.
-And probably it is put into such Fits at its first emillion from luminous Bodies, and continues in them during all its progrefs.
+And probably it is put into such Fits at its first emission from luminous Bodies, and continues in them during all its progress.
 For these Fits are of a lasting nature, as will appear by the next part of this Book.
-In this Proposition I suppose the transparent